 Like us on Facebook to stay up-to-date with everything Generous U!

 BEFORE YOU APPLY: Please fill out the intent to apply form prior to submitting your application.
-Applications are due March 11, 2016.
+Intents and Applications are due March 11, 2016.

 Please visit our Frequently Asked Questions page for additional information.

 Please consider the following as you write your proposal for the $10,000 Sillerman Prize competition:

 At the Sillerman Center, we view philanthropy as granting money that makes a sustainable impact in an area of social concern or clear community need that extends beyond the needs of one individual.
 More specifically, the Sillerman Center is committed to supporting a particular type of philanthropy called “social justice philanthropy.”
 We define social justice philanthropy as contributions to non-profit organizations committed to creating social change by both empowering and creating more economic, social, educational and political opportunities for people who have been historically marginalized, discriminated against or who are economically disadvantaged.